zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 **How can I share feedback about this experience?**

-You can provide feedback within the admin app in Teams by using the **Give Feedback** button.
+You can provide feedback within the Admin app in Teams by using the **Give Feedback** button.
 You can also provide feedback in our online portal.

 **How can I get additional support for this setup?**

 - For support for small to medium businesses, see [Help and learning for small business](https://support.microsoft.com/smallbusiness).
-You can also get support by using the [Support page in the admin app in Teams](https://teams.microsoft.com/dl/launcher/launcher.html).
+You can also get support by using the [Support page in the Admin app in Teams](https://teams.microsoft.com/dl/launcher/launcher.html).
 - For additional help with connecting your domain, see [Add a custom domain name](https://support.microsoft.com/office/add-a-custom-domain-name-071780ac-46bb-4758-b30d-39ad0aeccf42).